-It is in the last few years when the impact of these digital technologies on society and the aggressive increase of everything post-digital and post-capitalist has given artists a reason to examine further the role of technology (with its pros and cons) on our [media] environment.
-Thinker, writer, and philosopher Paul B. Preciado in his book Testo Junkie (2008) portrays a brutal techno-capitalism, as a dominating force that controls our sexuality, reproduction, gender, and identity through lab-engineered synthetically produced hormones and the wide digital spread of pornography.
+In the last few years, the impact of these digital technologies on society and the aggressive increase of everything post-digital and post-capitalist has given artists a reason to examine further the role of technology (with its pros and cons) on our [media] environment.
+Thinker, writer, and philosopher Paul B. Preciado in his book Testo Junkie (2008), portrays a brutal techno-capitalism as a dominating force that controls our sexuality, reproduction, gender, and identity through lab-engineered synthetically produced hormones and the wide digital spread of pornography.

-In Technocapitalism: A Critical Perspective on Technological Innovation and Corporatism and Globalization (2012), Prof. Luis Suarez-Villa explores the emergence of a new version of capitalism, grounded in technology and science, and the political economy of corporate power and influence associated with it.
-Prof.Luis Suarez-Villa’s work involves the concept of techno-capitalism, a new version of capitalism that has major potential systemic implications for human existence, life, and nature, as well as the economy and society, painting this techno-capitalism as a pathological entity.
+In Technocapitalism: A Critical Perspective on Technological Innovation and Corporatism and Globalization (2012), Prof. Luis Suarez-Villa explores the emergence of a new version of capitalism grounded in technology and science and the political economy of corporate power and its influence.
+Prof.Luis Suarez-Villa’s work involves the concept of techno-capitalism, a new version of capitalism with major potential systemic implications for human existence, life, and nature, as well as the economy and society, painting this techno-capitalism as a pathological entity.

-Heir of these new feminists movements is XEN, a platform and collective based in Berlin for discussion/experimentation focusing on intersections of queer, gender, and feminist studies with digital culture & tech.
-Programs consist of performances, screenings, and panels that revolve around contemporary art and philosophical-theoretical themes such as posthumanism, xenofeminism, cyborgs and prosthetics, surveillance technologies, and virtual reality, amongst others.
-There was a discussion of an article by Karen Barad as part of this project, where she talks about matter, quantum physics and to speculate on the potential queerness of interactions between particles.
+Heir of these new feminist movements is XEN, a platform and collective based in Berlin for discussion/experimentation focusing on intersections of queer, gender, and feminist studies with digital culture & tech.
+Programs consist of performances, screenings, and panels that revolve around contemporary art and philosophical-theoretical themes such as posthumanism, xenofeminism, cyborgs and prosthetics, surveillance technologies, and virtual reality.
+There was a discussion of an article by Karen Barad as part of this project, where she talks about matter and quantum physics and speculates on the potential queerness of interactions between particles.

-The Hyphen-labs collective also are talking about current race and gender issues.
-Within their practice, they question and challenge both the gender divide as well as the lack of representation of Black, Latina and Middle-Eastern women in the tech field.
+The Hyphen-labs collective also talks about current race and gender issues.
+Within their practice, they question and challenge both the gender divide and the lack of representation of Black, Latina and Middle-Eastern women in the tech field.
 Their project NeuroSpeculative AfroFeminism (2017) is a futuristic transmedia exploration told through emerging technologies and VR of the physical world blending with the digital.

 We’ve shown while some of the aforementioned artists, such as Ben Grosser, interpret our extended digital personalities as the way we interact with social media platforms, others like Lawrence Lek and Jakob Kudsk Steensen are more focused on the ability of digital technologies to manipulate reality and create other planes of digital existence.
 Others like Micha cárdenas, Hyphen-Labs, and XenoEntities attempt to construct a more intimate and kind relationship with technology that reveals insights into the future from new perspectives on gender and race.

-What can we learn from the fact that now the physical world as we know it can be replaced by a mere technological trick?
-One possible answer comes from Marina Abramovic and ORLAN who, both in their 70s, have recently created new digital artworks reinventing themselves once again.
+What can we learn from the fact that now the physical world as we know a mere technological trick can replace it?
+One possible answer comes from Marina Abramovic and ORLAN, who, both in their 70s, have recently created new digital artworks reinventing themselves once again.